postgres/postgres/contrib/pg_tde/documentation/docs/install.md

     !!! note

-        The steps below are for the PostgreSQL Community version of `pg_tde`.
-It provides the `tde_heap_basic` access method for data encryption.
+        The steps below are for the deprecated PostgreSQL Community version of `pg_tde` and apply only to PostgreSQL 16.
+This `pg_tde` version provides only the `tde_heap_basic` access method for data encryption.

-        To run the `pg_tde` version for Percona Server for PostgreSQL, [use the Percona Distribution for PostgreSQL Docker image :octicons-link-external-16:](https://docs.percona.com/postgresql/17/docker.html).
+        To enjoy full encryption features, run the `pg_tde` version for Percona Server for PostgreSQL.
+[Use the Percona Distribution for PostgreSQL Docker image :octicons-link-external-16:](https://docs.percona.com/postgresql/17/docker.html).

     You can find Docker images on [Docker Hub](https://hub.docker.com/r/perconalab/pg_tde).
 Images are built on top of [postgres:16](https://hub.docker.com/_/postgres) official image.